NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Toymaker.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Charisma**, and one is a free ability boost.

 You're trained in the Crafting skill and the Mercantile Lore skill.
-You gain the [[Feats/Specialty Crafting|Specialty Crafting]] skill feat, choosing Artistry, Blacksmithing, Glassmaking, Leatherworking, Tailoring, or Woodworking as your specialty.
+You gain the [[Specialty Crafting|Specialty Crafting]] skill feat, choosing Artistry, Blacksmithing, Glassmaking, Leatherworking, Tailoring, or Woodworking as your specialty.

 *Source: Pathfinder Guns & Gears*
 *OGL*